-As of March 31, 2020, the EuropaCorp Group employed 41 people (excluding casual staff), including two new employees (i.e. 5% of the total workforce).
+As of March 31, 2021, the EuropaCorp Group employed 41 people (excluding casual staff), including five new employees (i.e. 12% of the total workforce).

-The Group's workforce was down 23% in the financial year ended on March 31, 2020, in particular due to the reorganization in the United States.
+The Group's workforce was stable for the financial year ended on March 31, 2021, as departures were offset by the arrival of new employees.